-Create a range of metrics to help you track how well your infrastructure is actually working for you.
-It's nice that your team like the way a certain system works.
-But if you're not getting a return on your investment then it's not working as well as you might think.
+Create a range of metrics to help you track how well your infrastructure is working for you.
+Your team might like the way a certain system works, but if you're not getting a return on your investment then it's not working as well as you might think.

 Your IT support partner should also get involved with regular strategic reviews.
-It's up to you how often you do these, but I would recommend at least every 6 months you should look at what's going well and what's taking longer than you'd like it to.
-A few adjustments may be all it needs to get you back on track towards hitting your goals.
+It's up to you how often you do these, but I would recommend every 6 months.
+You should look at what's going well and what's taking longer than you'd like it to.

 And this is why I keep talking about an IT support partner.
-Not an IT support company, not an IT support provider.
+Not an IT support company.
+Not an IT support provider.
 A partner.